andrew-m-higgs/tinyman-ts-sdk/README.md

 tinyman-py-sdk is licensed under a MIT license except for the exceptions listed below.
 See the LICENSE file for details.

 ## Exceptions
-`tinyman/v1/asc.json` is currently unlicensed.
-It may be used by this SDK but may not be used in any other way or be distributed separately without the express permission of Tinyman.
+`src/asc.json` is covered by the license here: https://github.com/tinymanorg/tinyman-contracts-v1/blob/main/LICENSE